Platelet-Rich Plasma (PRP) Injections

 Many people mistakenly believe that PRP needs to be harvested from bones, and there are also a few stories of PRP being extracted from baby stem cells.
 We can assure you this is not the case.
 A simple blood draw — similar to any lab work or blood donation you have done in the past — is all that is required to gather the PPR.

-Traditionally, PRP removes as much material away from the platelets as possible, creating as concentrated a solution of growth factors as possible.
-But some physicians are now looking to develop something called platelet-rich fibrin, which includes more red, white and stem cells than PRP.
+Traditionally, PRP removes as much material away from the platelets as possible, creating a solution of growth factors that is as concentrated as possible.
+However, some physicians are now looking to develop something called platelet-rich fibrin, which includes more red, white, and stem cells than PRP.
 This has some benefits for certain medical procedures.

 When these nutrient-rich substances come into contact with the body, it is like giving a booster shot to the body’s natural healing process.
-Whenever you get a cut, scrape, tear or other injuries, your body will respond with the direct deployment of these growth factors to the injured area.
-Your blood has limits to the concentration of these proteins it can transport though, so using PRP in those areas bypasses those limits.
+Whenever you get a cut, scrape, tear, or other injuries, your body will respond by directly deploying these growth factors to the injured area.
+Your blood has limits to the concentration of these proteins it can transport, though, so using PRP in those areas bypasses those limits.

 Historically, PRP was first used to treat injuries.
 Many people — including athletes — have used PRP to treat chronic and acute injuries in the tendons, ligaments and muscles.
 It has also been medically proven to combat knee arthritis, fractures and even helps certain types of tissues heal more effectively after surgery.